department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 Order these through the [National Archives]( https://www.archives.gov/veterans/military-service-records/).

-For all compensation claims, please provide:
+For all compensation claims, please give us:

 - VA medical records and hospital reports that relate to your claimed conditions
 - Private medical records and hospital reports that relate to your claimed conditions